Did you know that at your baptism you were entered into a covenantal relationship with Christ?

 - Altar is prepared for Mass.

-* See more information on our Resource Page for details around suggested items.
+* See more information on our “Consecrate to Christ the Bridegroom” page for details around suggested items.

 Celebration of Holy Mass will include: